Diego Pampín

-Diego Varela Pampín (born 15 March 2000) is a Spanish footballer who plays as a left back for FC Andorra.
+Diego Varela Pampín (born 15 March 2000) is a Spanish professional footballer who plays as a left-back for Levante UD.

 Club career

 Born in Oleiros, A Coruña, Galicia, Pampín joined RC Celta de Vigo's youth sides in 2014, after representing Victoria CF and Ural CF. He made his senior debut with the reserves at the age of just 17 on 20 August 2017, starting in a 2–1 Segunda División B home win over Pontevedra CF.

 Pampín scored his first senior goal on 27 October 2018, netting the opener for the B's in a 1–1 away draw against Unionistas de Salamanca CF. A regular starter for the B-team in the following seasons, he left on 1 July after his contract expired.

 On 8 July 2022, free agent Pampín signed a two-year deal with Segunda División newcomers FC Andorra.
 He made his professional debut on 29 August, coming on as a second-half substitute for Martí Vilà in a 2–0 away loss against UD Las Palmas.

+Pampín scored his first professional goal on 10 September 2023, netting his team's third in a 4–3 away loss to CD Mirandés.
+The following 22 July, after the Tricolors' relegation, he moved to fellow second division side Levante UD on a one-year contract.